 Scribe the long side of the sheet to the wall first.
 Place the sheet back against the wall.
 With the sheet fitted correctly in position along the length, and the ends riding up the end walls, trim the factory edge on the opposite side of the sheet (1 to 2cm) using a seam cutter or by striking a chalk line and cutting through the sheet following this line with a straight edge and utility knife.
 Scribe the sheet end to the walls.

-Lay a strip of a double sided plasticiser resistant contact adhesive 85mm minimum wide tape facing the subfloor so that it lies equally either side of the seam (see fig.1).
+Lay a strip of Modul'up single side adhesive tape with the non-slip side (without the protective film) facing the subfloor so that it lies equally either side of the seam (see fig.1).